rwth-i6/returnn/docs/getting_started/tech_overview.rst

 which starts from the output layers goes over the sources of a layer, which are defined by ``"from"``.
 If a layer does not define ``"from"``, it will automatically get the input from the dataset data.

+The network itself is stored in a :class:`returnn.tf.network.TFNetwork`.

+The network, layers, and the dataset make heavy use of :class:`returnn.tf.util.data.Data`, see :ref:`data`.

 Here is a 2 layer unidirectional LSTM network:

 .. code-block:: python